mamrine1998/MechAlgorithms/README.md

 *Mech 105 Algorithms Repository*

-This repository contains all of my Mech 105 algorithms.
+>This repository contains all of the different numerical method algorithms developed in my Mech 105 class.